jdcb4/HatGame/README.md

 ### Hosting
 - **Railway** for production deployment (persistent servers, perfect for Socket.IO)
 - **MongoDB Atlas** for cloud database
-- Note: Vercel not recommended for this app (serverless doesn't support persistent WebSockets)

 ## Quick Start